How To Write For a Living

 In my opinion: not much.

-I’ve supported my household solely from freelance writing for the past decade, and this website contains a lot of the details on how I do it.
+In addition to doing a fair amount of satire, fiction, academic, and legal writing, I’ve supported my household solely from freelance writing for the past decade, and this website contains a lot of the details on how I do it.
 Here’s the overview you need to start planning your own freelance writing career: everything you need to figure out how to write for a living.